Strategic goals objectives: How to set + 65 examples

 Examples of financial strategic goals

-These examples do not represent Asana’s goals, and are merely included here for educational purposes.
+These examples do not reflect Asana's goals and are included here for educational purposes only.

-15. Update our sales profile so 50% of our sales are international by 2026.
+5. Update our sales profile to achieve 50% international sales by 2029.

 Strategic goals: customer-focused